Volneirj/photographermiguelcardeal/README.md

 ## Accessibility

-- Using the lighthouse devtool from google Chrome, the performance, accessibility has been enchanced, also for better performance on small screems the images has been recized in three sizes, x-small, small, and the normal size.
+- Using the lighthouse Developer Tool from google Chrome, the performance, accessibility has been enchanced, also for better performance on small screems the images has been recized in three sizes, x-small, small, and the normal size.

 ### Home page accessibility